raceychan/fullstack-solopreneur-template/README.md

 ## Tech Stack

-a full-fledge solopreneur template to let you develop & deploy an app with 0 cost.
+a full-fledged solopreneur template to let you develop & deploy an app with 0 cost.

-free as in beer, free as in speech, free as in ending modern slavery.
+Free as in beer, Free as in speech, Free as in ending modern slavery.

 Actively developing.

 ### Frontend

 Typescript

 | Component   | Tech               |
 |-------------|--------------------|